phantomized-exe/Programming-2-Project/README.md

 # Programming-2-Project
-My final project for Computer Programming 2 at WLHS
+My final project for Computer Programming 2 at WLHS Start a venv, then install pygame and returns
-If you are on the .exe file, run main.exe
-If you are on VS Code, run main.py
+If you want to run from exe file, download it by doing python setup.py build in the terminal If you are on VS Code, run main.py